-But this is a slightly less serious offense because it doesn’t involve actual sale or transport—just possession of the drugs with intent to sell them.
+But this is a slightly less serious offense because it doesn’t involve the actual sale or transport—just possession of the drugs with intent to sell them.

 Possession for sale under HS 11351 is a felony with a potential jail sentence of two (2), three (3) or four (4) years.32

-Health & Safety Code 11379 HS is California’s law against sales and transportation of methamphetamines.
+Health & Safety Code 11379 HS is California’s law against the sales and transportation of methamphetamines.

 This law is very similar to HS 11352 but it covers different drugs, including “PCP,” MDMA (known as ecstasy), and ketamine (“special K”).

 The penalties for sale and transport of methamphetamines, a felony, are slightly less severe than those for the drugs covered by Health & Safety Code 11352.
 The basic jail sentence for violating this law is two (2), three (3) or four (4) years.33

 Health & Safety Code 11360 HS prohibits the sale, transportation for sale, furnishing and giving away of marijuana.

 Like HS 11352 sale or transport of controlled substances, sale or transportation of marijuana is a felony.
 The potential jail sentence is two (2), three (3) or four (4) years.

 However, if you transport for sale or give away 28.5 grams or less of marijuana (other than concentrated cannabis), the offense is only a California misdemeanor and carries only a fine of one hundred dollars ($100).34